Qumulo/docs/administrator-guide/upgrading-qumulo-core/performing-upgrades.md

   - /administrator-guide/upgrades/instant-software-platform.html
 sidebar: administrator_guide_sidebar
 varContactQumuloCare: If you perform multiple upgrades back to back, you might encounter one or more platform upgrades in one of the incremental releases; you must install these upgrades before you continue.
 Before performing back to back upgrades, <a href="https://docs.qumulo.com/contacting-qumulo-care-team.html">contact the Qumulo Care team</a> for guidance.
+varViewUpgradeStatus: "To view your cluster's upgrade phase and status, use the [`qq upgrade_status`](https://docs.qumulo.com/qq-cli-command-guide/upgrade/upgrade_status.html) command."
 varRollingRebootRefresh: If you don't see a rolling reboot option for a platform upgrade, refresh the page in your browser.
 varDisableProgressBar: "You can disable the CLI progress bar by adding the <code>--no-monitor</code> flag to your command.
 If you do this, it isn't possible to cancel the upgrade process after it begins."
 varUploadUpgradeFile: "1.
 Upload the `qumulo_core_x.x.x.qimg` upgrade file to any directory on your cluster by using a client protocol such as NFS or SMB."